 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-The deadline for obtaining a REAL ID to board domestic flights is being extended until October 1, 2021 due to the ongoing COVID-19 pandemic.
-President Trump announced the extension at a press conference on Monday, March 23.
-The announcement was confirmed and a new deadline was announced by the Department of Homeland Security on Thursday, March 26.
+The deadline for obtaining a REAL ID to board domestic flights is being extended until May 03, 2023 due to the ongoing COVID-19 pandemic.
+The announcement was made by the Department of Homeland Security on April 27, 2021.

-The move has been cheered by those in the travel industry, including U.S. Travel Association President and CEO Roger Dow.
+The move has been cheered by those in the travel industry, including U.S. Travel Association President.

 Wait, What’s a REAL ID Anyway?

 Haven’t heard about the REAL ID Act?
 You’re likely not alone.
 The policy, however, has been around for quite a while.

 Congress passed the REAL ID act in 2005 as part of their response to the terrorist attacks of September 11, 2001.
 Effectively, this law provides an extra layer of security for state issued identification cards – including ID cards, drivers licenses and more.
 Applicants are required to provide multiple forms of identification in order to receive their REAL ID compliant card.

 The law has been slowly rolled out for the last 15 years.
 If you have traveled on an airplane in the last several months, as you moved through TSA, you likely saw information about the forthcoming REAL ID requirements.
 This is because all states were required to be compliant with the act by October 1, 2020.
 However, recent issues with the spread of COVID-19 have forced government officials to push back the date until October 1, 2021.

 If you’ve been issued a new driver’s license or state identification card in the last few years, chances are good that your card is already REAL ID compliant.
 Most states have been preparing the the deadline and have been issuing compliant IDs, as such.